Copper IUD and libido: facts, myths, and real experiences

 Variable, sometimes increased, sometimes decreased depending on the woman |

-Many women who switch from hormonal contraception to the copper IUD say they feel more connected to their cycle, their desire, and their sensations .
-Indeed, they generally feel their bodies and what's happening within them more ! 👂
+Many women who switch from hormonal contraception to the copper IUD say they feel more connected to their cycle , their desires, and their sensations.
+Indeed, they generally feel more in tune with their bodies and what's happening within them!

-But for others, it's the opposite: severe pain, uterine cramps, hormonal fatigue linked to very heavy periods… which put a damper on the celebration and diminish desire. ☔️
+But for others, it's the opposite effect: severe pain, uterine cramps, hormonal fatigue linked to very heavy periods... which spoil the party and decrease desire.

 As you may have gathered, copper IUDs don't directly and scientifically cause a decrease in libido, but they do cause other associated effects that impact sexual appetite.
 The link isn't direct, but it does exist.